May 17, 2014

 Mitchell shared with the graduates the role that faith has played in guiding her through challenging times.
 This included her time at Drury, where she said she spent many hours in a small prayer room in Stone Chapel.

 “It was in that little room on this campus that I learned to depend on God and lean on his strength and not my own,” she said.

 Now is the time to dream about the road ahead, Mitchell said.
 But, citing her own experience with the “sharp turns” that can happen along the way, she urged today’s graduates to embrace the unexpected.

 “Dare to delight in the detours of your own life,” she said.
 “As they just might lead you to destinations beyond your wildest dreams.”

 Drury has awarded honorary degrees since 1906.
-Fogle joins a list of notables who have received honorary degrees, such as: composers Rodgers and Hammerstein (1949), comedian Bob Hope (1973), Nobel Prize winner Linus Pauling (1973), Bob Barker (2007), and former presidential candidate Sen. George McGovern (2008).
+Mitchell joins a list of notables who have received this honor over the past century, including: composers Rodgers and Hammerstein (1949), comedian Bob Hope (1973), Nobel Prize winner Linus Pauling (1973), Bob Barker (2007), and former presidential candidate Sen. George McGovern (2008).

 Saturday’s commencement ceremonies were the first under President David Manuel, who also addressed the graduates.